kuanyingchou/kuanyingchou.github.com/_posts/2015-09-21-hackdisrupt.md

 The hacker in front of me looked really serious.
 He ignored all the sponsors and networking and started coding immediately once he found a seat.
 I decided to follow his approach.

-Real hacker.
-Did you see the flame on his eyes?
+Real hacker at work.
+Did you see the flame in his eyes?

 ![hacker](https://dl.dropboxusercontent.com/u/31448207/imgs/IMG_0006.jpg)